-The main difference between a smoker and a charcoal grill is that a smoker contains the fire and keeps the heat low enough to cook meats at temperatures around 225 to 250 F (120 to 120 C).
-A grill, on the other hand, is designed to cook hot and fast and keeps the heat in an open space, directly under the food.
+The main difference between a smoker and a charcoal grill is that a smoker contains the fire in a separate space and keeps the heat low enough to cook meats at temperatures around 225 F to 250 F/110 C to120 C. A grill, on the other hand, is designed to cook hot and fast and keeps the heat in an open space, directly under the food.
 That being said, the average charcoal grill can actually do both.
 If you keep the fire small and to one side of the grill, you can generate the low temperatures that are the secret of real barbecue.

 What You Need

 To start off, you need a charcoal grill, fuel (hardwood or charcoal), a way to light the fuel outside of the grill (such as a charcoal chimney), an oven-safe thermometer, a drip pan, and a water pan.
 These pans can be simple aluminum pans you can get at most grocery stores and should be a little smaller than half the size of the cooking grate.
 You also will need plenty of time and, of course, something to cook.

 Build the Fire

 Once you have all of your supplies, you are ready to build the fire.
 Begin by removing the cooking grate from the grill and make a fire on one half of the grill.
 If there is any wind, it is important that the fire is on the windward side, the direction from which the wind is blowing.
 This is crucial because airflow is everything when it comes to smoking; you want the wind to blow the flavorful smoke toward the food, not in the opposite direction.

 Assemble the Smoker